Azure/azure-init/doc/e2e_testing.md

 This occurs because your local build is dynamically linked against a newer version of glibc than what's available on the standard Ubuntu VM image in Azure.
 Be sure to build azure-init in the same environment as the target OS.

-#### General Solutions

-There are several approaches to solve this binary compatibility issue:

-1. **Build on a matching environment**: Ensure your build environment matches the target VM OS version/distribution
-2. **Use static linking**: Configure Rust to statically link the binary (may increase binary size)

 ## How the E2E Testing Works

 1. **Build Process**: